CivicActions/ssp-toolkit/docs/ssp.md

 User accounts are assigned a unique identifier in the form of a unique username, password and email address based on the system for allocating user accounts described in AC-2.

 ##### Drupal

-Identifiers for CivicActions internal personnel include a username based on the individual's full first and last name and are reviewed for uniqueness by the admin group when it approves creation of the user account.
+Identifiers for CivicActions internal personnel include a username based on the individual's full first and last name and are reviewed for uniqueness by the admin group when it approves the creation of the user account.

 #### d